Brexit Negotiations Between The UK And The EU Have Finally Started Today

-Arriving in Brussels to meet with the EU’s chief negotiator Michel Barnier, Brexit secretary David Davis said he wanted to approach talks in a “positive and constructive” manner.
+Arriving in Brussels to meet with the EU’s chief negotiator, Michel Barnier, Brexit secretary David Davis said he wanted to approach talks in a “positive and constructive” manner.

 “While there will be undoubtedly challenging times ahead of us in the negotiations, we will do all that we can to ensure that we deliver a deal that works in the best interests of all citizens,” Davis told reporters.